-Hyperlinks are easy for the court to verify, and help the court understand the arguments in your brief.
-In the core areas of brief hyperlinks, the ABA outlines the benefits to attorneys and the courts.
+Hyperlinks are easy for the court to verify and help the court understand the arguments in your brief.
+In the core areas of brief hyperlinks, the ABA outlines these benefits to attorneys and the courts:

 - Legal citations by filers